ply-ct/ply/docs/topics/requests.md

 ## Executing
 Requests can be run via the [CLI](cli), or within Visual Studio Code by installing the [Ply Extension]().
-Either way the outcome is the same, but the VS Code extension has a friendlier interface for comparing actual vs expected results.

-Let's use the CLI to run ply-demo's movie-queries.ply.yaml request suite.
+For now let's use the CLI to run ply-demo's movie-queries.ply.yaml request suite.
 Clone ply-demo and run the request suite:
 ```
 git clone https://github.com/ply-ct/ply-demo.git
 cd ply-demo